 I had taken cortisone most of the time for five years.

 Only with this help could I breathe deeply.

-In April, I was anointed and prayed for by our pastor, Sister Daena Cargnel, who said these words as she laid hands on me, "Sister, you are now healed, in the name of Jesus."
+In April, I was anointed and prayed for by our pastor, Sister Daena Cargnel, who said these words as she laid hands on me, "Sister, you are now healed, in the name of Tesus."

 I gave it little thought since I had been prayed for so many times.
 Although I believed in divine healing, I felt healing must not be meant for me.
 I continued to take pills.
-However, I began to realize that I was sleeping all night without medicine, and in the morning I would find my pillow on the floor.
-I found I no longer needed my Aerolater.
+However, I began to realize that I was your testimony for publication.

-If God has healed you recently, we invite you to write out your testimony for publication.
 This can encourage others who need healing to believe and receive the Lord's healing touch.
 Please make your testimony as brief as possible, and ask your pastor to sign it.
 Then mail it to: The Pentecostal Evangel, 1445 Boonville Ave., Springfield, Mo.
 65802.